t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

   * Players: Administrator, Client, Device, Manufacturer, Owner, Peer, Server, User
   * Initial beliefs assumed in the device: There is a process of distribution of initial information which provides both the EST client and server with the information for the EST client and server to perform mutual authentication as well as for authorization.
   * Processes: Distribution of Certificates, Bootstrap, Enrollment
   * Beliefs imparted to the device after protocol execution: The EST enrollment process is designed to make establishing automated certificate issuing from a trustworthy CA as simple as possible.
-After the processe have finished, the device is able to automatically renew its certificates through re-enrollment as it has a trust relation with the ESP server.
+After the process has finished, the device is able to automatically renew its certificates through re-enrollment as it has a trust relation with the ESP server.